TurboWarp/extensions/CONTRIBUTING.md

 npm run dev
 ```

-This starts an HTTP server on [http://localhost:8000/](http://localhost:8000/) in development mode which adds a couple extra tools to the homepage.
+This starts an HTTP server on [http://localhost:8000/](http://localhost:8000/) in development mode which adds a couple of extra tools to the homepage.

 After installing npm dependencies, TypeScript aware editors such as Visual Studio Code will give you smart autocomplete suggestions for many Scratch and extension APIs based on [@turbowarp/types](https://github.com/TurboWarp/types).
 Note that these types are not complete and are currently missing anything TurboWarp specific.